Green Engineering Minor Curriculum

-Adding the minor:
+Adding the Green Engineering Minor

 The minor must be on your DARS in order to register for the core minor classes, ENGR 3124 and ENGR 4134.
 You can officially add the Green Engineering Minor to your DARS using the Declaring an Engineering Major or Minor website only during the open application dates at the end of Fall, Spring, and Summer semester.

 This minor requires 18 credits as detailed below:

 - Engr 3124 - Introduction to Green Engineering (3 cr. - Fall, Spring)

 - Engr 4134 - Environmental Life Cycle Assessment (3 cr. - Spring)

 - Engineering electives strengthen engineering skills in areas related to Green Engineering.
 They are taken within the College of Engineering and contain at least 25% content focus on the implications of engineering decisions on the environment.

 2 Interdisciplinary Electives (6 credits):

 - Interdisciplinary electives are intended to broaden the student's perspective in areas outside engineering, but which provide critical context in the real world in which engineers practice.
 These courses are taken from departments outside the College of Engineering and contain at least 25% focus on technical, social, political, or economic implications of environmental issues.